Marcuuu/test-readme/README.md

 To display text, there are two helper classes created to show text to the left and right of the spinner.

-To set the spinner to appear to the left of text, use the <code>.loading-left</code> class.
+To set the spinner to appear to the left of text, use the `.loading-left` class.

 	<button class="animated loading loading-left btn-link">Loading</button>

-To set the spinner to appear to the right of text, use the <code>.loading-right</code> class.
+To set the spinner to appear to the right of text, use the `.loading-right` class.

 	<button class="animated loading loading-right btn-link">Loading</button>